josereyes11/josereyes11/README.md

 These days I'm exploring the space where design and frontend development overlap, particularly around agentic and AI-driven experiences.

 📍 Based in Berlin.
-Currently in a web development bootcamp, working my way through HTML, CSS, JavaScript, React and more.
+Currently in a web development bootcamp, working my way through JavaScript, React and more.
 If you're building something at the intersection of design systems, AI interfaces, or developer tooling, I'd love to connect.

 Check out my [Behance](https://www.behance.net/joseluisreyes) too.